NavirInc/Launchpad/README.md

     - At the end of this file
     - In the LICENSE.txt file
     - At the beginning of the style.scss file
-- Generate a screenshot.png at the end of development.
 - Your canvas is ready - time to create!

 ## File Structure